scipy/scipy/docs/tutorial.rst

 User-defined Interpolation Methods
 --------------------------------------

+The string interface is designed to conveniently take care of most things a user would want to do in a way that is easy and, when something goes wrong, informative and helpful.
-If you want more direct control than is afforded by the string interface, this is also possible.
+If, however, you want more direct control than is afforded by the string interface, this is also possible.
-Note, however, that this is not for the faint-hearted.
-You must be very careful to have correct format, and failure to do so can cause a range of errors.
+Note, that this is trickier than using strings.
+You must be very careful to have correct format, and failure to do so can cause a range of errors which won't necessarily result in informative error messages.

-interp can also be set to a function, a callable class, or an instance of a callable class.
-If you do this, however, you will have to be careful about formatting.
+interp (or, equivalently, extrap_low and extrap_high) can also be set to a function, a callable class, or an instance of a callable class.

 If a function is passed, it will be called when interpolating.
 It is assumed to have the form ::